PratikshaDPundpal/Assignment_healthcareService_API/README.md

-Healthcare Services API
+Healthcare Service API

-Description
+This project provides a simple API to manage healthcare services using Node.js, Express, and MongoDB.

+Features
-A simple Node.js API for managing healthcare services.
-The API supports CRUD operations to add, update, retrieve, and delete healthcare services.
+Add, update, retrieve, and delete services.

-Requirements
-Node.js
-MongoDB
+Uses MongoDB for data storage.

-Setup
-1. Clone the repository.
-2. Navigate to the project directory:
+Validate required fields such as service name and price before storing data.